gcupko00/NetworkSniffer/README.md

 - IGMP
 - DNS

-And many application protocols are identified (not parsed) - FTP, SSH, SMTP, HTTP, HTTPS...
+Most common application protocols are identified (but not parsed) - FTP, SSH, SMTP, HTTP, HTTPS and more.

 ---

 ## About
-This application is made as a seminar project for a college course.
+This application is made in WPF as a seminar project for a college course using an open source MVVM library <a href="https://mvvmlight.codeplex.com/">MVVM Light Toolkit</a>.

 ### Made by
 <a href="https://github.com/gcupko00/">gcupko00</a></br>